OpenHFT/Chronicle-Wire/README-Chapter1.md

 Data{message='Hello World', number=1234567890, timeUnit=NANOSECONDS, price=10.5}
 ```

 ## simple example with a data type with a type

+In this example, the type is encoded with the data.
+Instead of showing the entire package name which will almost certainly not work on any other platform, an alias for the type is used.
+It also means the message is shorter and faster.

 ```java
 // Bytes which wraps a ByteBuffer which is resized as needed.
 Bytes<ByteBuffer> bytes = Bytes.elasticByteBuffer();